SGraf97/tv_game_CS469_project/README.md

-# Tv game witch iteract with the public
+# Tv game which interact with the public
 CS469 project @ CSD UOC